ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 ### Structural morphology and cortical thickness in the mouse brain

-We also describe a structural morphological pipeline for calculating image-based cortical thickness measurements [@Das:2009uv] analogous to the well-known and heavily utilized ANTsX cortical thickness pipeline  for cross-sectional and longitudinal human brain studies [@Tustison:2014ab;@Tustison:2019aa;@Tustison:2021aa].
-Two integral pipeline components are brain extraction and brian parcellation derived from, respectively, two-shot and single-shot deep learning, leveraging only publicly available resources, including AllenCCFv3 and DevCCF.
+One of the most frequently utilized pipelines in the ANTsX toolkit is that of determining cortical thickness in the human brain with original novel contribution being the Diffeomorphic Registration-based Cortical Thickness (DiReCT) algorithm [@Das:2009uv].
+This expanded to a complete cortical thickness pipeline for the human braiņ, for both cross-sectional [@Tustison:2014ab] and longitudinal [@Tustison:2019aa] using T1-weighted MR image data which was later refactored using deep learning [@Tustison:2021aa].

+In contrast to the pipeline development in human data [@Tustison:2021aa], no current ANTsX tools exist to create adequate training data for the mouse brain.
+In addition, mouse brain data acquisition often has unique issues, such as lower data quality or sampling anisotropy which limits its applicability to high resolution resources (e.g., AllenCCFv3, DevCCF), specifically with respect to the corresponding granular brain parcellations derived from numerous hours of expert annotating leveraging multimodal imaging resources.

+Herein, we introduce a mouse brain cortical thickness pipeline comprising two novel deep learning components:  two-shot learning brain extraction from data augmentation of two ANTsX templates generated from two open datasets [@Hsu2021;@Reshetnikov2021] and single-shot brian parcellation derived from the AllenCCFv3 labelings mapped to the DevCCF.
 Although we anticipate that this cortical thickness pipeline will be beneficial to the research community, this work demonstrates more generally how one can leverage ANTsX tools for developing tailored brain parcellation schemes.
-Evaluation is performed on an independent open-source data set [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.
+Evaluation is performed on an independent open data set [@Rahman:2023aa] comprising longitudinal acquisitions of multiple specimens.